chrisn-au/autopi-googlesheets/README.md

  Add / remove functions like retrieveRPM

  ### Save your changes
- Save changesc in tghe google sheet
+ Save changes in the google sheet

  ## Display menu item